It Is Important That You Read The Following Information

 For life and health insurance, SMART and the financial adviser receive commission from the insurance companies on whose policies we give advice.
 If you decide to take out the insurance, the insurer will pay a commission to SMART and your financial adviser.
 The amount of the commission is based on the amount of the premium.

-For KiwiSaver and managed investment funds, SMART and the financial adviser receive commission from the provider of whom we arrange KiwiSaver and managed investment funds with.
+For KiwiSaver, SMART and the financial adviser receive commission from the provider of whom we arrange your KiwiSaver with.
 If you decide to go ahead, the provider will pay SMART and your financial adviser a commission for new applications and the balance amount.

 How Much Does Our Service Cost?